All-natural deodorant has had a major PR transformation in the last couple of years.

 There’s a big debate as to whether or not blocking your pores is “bad for you.”
 So let’s clear up a few myths.
 No, aluminum deodorant can’t cause cancer.
 Yes, too much aluminum in your system can cause death but you’d have to use a lot of deodorant to make that happen.
 (Although, the FDA has insisted on putting warnings on standards deodorant labels).
 There are others who argue that constantly blocking you pores prevents your body from working naturally which is inherently bad but we don’t have much data to support that.

 So what’s the deal with natural deodorants?
-There are a couple different varieties on the market right now, some made of plant-based materials, some made of crystal.
+There are a couple of different varieties on the market right now, some made of plant-based materials, some made of crystal.
 Rather than plugging your ducts, they just work to mask the odor.
 That means that yes, you will sweat, but you won’t smell like B.O.

 So here’s where my personal two-cents comes in.
 I’ve made the switch to natural deodorant — twice, actually.
 The first time was without much research.
 I happened to get a free sample of Nourish Organic Fresh & Dry Deodorant in Almond Vanilla.
 It smelled amazing.
 I loved it.
 Well, for about a month.
 Then it felt like my body odor had attached itself to the deodorant stick and that was that.

-And then a couple months ago, I found myself questioning my antiperspirant.
+And then, a couple of months ago, I found myself questioning my antiperspirant yet again.
 After trying Secret Clinical and Dove Dry Spray (both worked for a short time), I found myself sweatier and smellier than ever.
 After some research, I made the switch to Crystal Body Deodorant Stick.
 I don’t want to overhype this, but it literally changed my life.
 A lot of folks online claimed it took a month or so for their body to adjust (which included a period of extreme smelliness) but I was lucky enough to avoid this.
 I’ve never smelled better and I even feel like I sweat less (although I recognize this might be in my mind).
 The packaging is ugly AF but it’s a sacrifice I’m willing to make.